Forrest-Z/movel_seirios_msgs/src/odom_3dof/README.md

 # odom\_3dof

-This is a package for filtering out z height, roll and pitch angles from odometry.
+This is a package for filtering out z height, roll and pitch angles from raw odometry source.

 ## Prerequisites

 1. ros\_utils

-2. Raw odom input
+2. Raw odometry input

 ## Launch